-- Localized: tumor has not spread beyond the wall of the organ or place it started
+- Localized: the tumor has not spread beyond the wall of the organ or place it started.

-- Regional: tumor has spread beyond the organ to nearby tissues and lymph nodes
+- Regional: the tumor has spread beyond the organ to nearby tissues and lymph nodes.

-- Metastatic: tumor has spread to distant organs and tissues
+- Metastatic: the tumor has spread to distant organs and tissues.

 The type of treatment used depends on where the cancer is and the person’s health.
 Often, the treatment of choice is surgery to remove the tumor.
 Other treatments are: